-GENERAL TOXICITY INFORMATION: Symptoms described in patients given therapeutic doses of this substance include the following.
+GENERAL TOXICITY INFORMATION: Individuals who have had allergic reactions to products containing white petrolatum may experience allergic reactions to this product.
+Symptoms described in patients given therapeutic doses of this substance include the following.

 For Males and Females: Persons using the product in therapeutic doses may experience temporary blurred vision and mild irritation.